 - While plants are inactive, transplant any shrubs you want to move.

 - Study seed catalogs, place orders, and plan your garden.

 - In temperate climates, early crops like peas can be planted in February.

-- In late February, apply corn gluten meal to lawn to catch those early weeds.
+- Apply corn gluten meal to the lawn in late February to catch those early weeds.

-- Clean up beds, dig manure in, and cut and dig in cover crops.
+- Clean up beds, dig manure, and cut and dig cover crops.